-• Course code: EBC
+Course code: EBC

-• Credits per class: 6.5 ECTS
+Credits per class: 6.5 ECTS

-SBE has a huge course offer and classes range from accounting to international business and from economics to marketing.
+SBE has a wide range of courses ranging from accounting to international business and from economics to marketing.
 SBE has a so-called Triple Crown accreditation, a distinction awarded to less than 1% of the Business schools in the world.
-Classes use student facilitations or classic PBL (depending on the class).
-Classes are worth 6.5 ECTS credits.
-For more information regarding SBE classes (including general timeslots and evaluations) please visit this website.
+Classes use facilitations student or classic (depending on the class).
+Classes are ECTS credits. worth 6.5 For more information regarding SBE classes (including general timeslots and evaluations) please visit this website.

-In the Spring semester classes at this faculty run one week longer.
+NB: In the Spring semester classes at this faculty run one week longer than at the other faculties.